lazarevzubov/Ultimate-Swift-Code-Style-Guidelines/README.md

 Types implementing design patterns are usually named with the pattern name at the end (e.g., `ViewBuilder`, `DisplayingStrategy`).

-No prefixes shall be used (e.g., just `PriceCalculator` instead of `XYZPriceCalculator`), since there's no necessity for that in Swift (other than, maybe, to maintain consistency with Objective-C libraries and components).
+Don't use prefixes (e.g., just `PriceCalculator` instead of `XYZPriceCalculator`), since there's no necessity for that in Swift (other than, maybe, to maintain consistency with Objective-C libraries and components).

 <h4 id="methods">Methods</h4>

-Methods without side-effects have names in the form of what: `let size = view.originalSize()`.
+Name methods without side-effects in the form of what: `let size = view.originalSize()`.

-Methods with side effects are called in the form of an imperative verb: `list.sort()`.
+Name methods with side effects in the form of an imperative verb: `list.sort()`.

-Similar non-mutating methods that return new values must be called using past participle: `let newList = oldList.sorted()`.
+Similarly, name non-mutating methods that return new values using past participle: `let newList = oldList.sorted()`.
 Or present participle: `let newList = oldList.sortingLexicographically()`.

 Parameter names follow rules for variable names.
-An engineer shall make use of Swift syntax possibilities to make the full declaration a human-readable phrase.
+Make use of Swift syntax possibilities to make the full declaration a human-readable phrase.
 For example, `func insert(_ element: Element, at index: Int)` is nicely read as `insert(someElement, at: someIndex)` at the call site.

-Factory method names start with the word "make".
+Start factory method names with the word "make".
 Both factory methods and initializers have their parameters as a list of items, they are not required to form phrases.

 **Do**: